mkaz.blog

 }}

 Use <Ctrl-Up> and <Ctrl-Down> to navigate to previous and next notes.
 This will only navigate to notes that already exist, it will not create new notes.
+This is extremely helpful, my typical process is start on today's note and then check what was left over from yesterday.

 This Calendar plugin works with the diary feature, allowing you to browse and create entries using a calendar interface.
 I map the F3 key to open the calendar using :Calendar command.